MabezDev/blog/content/blog/posts/esp32-rust-svd-pac.md

 tags=["rust", "esp32", "hal", "svd"]
 +++

-Since my [last post](https://mabez.dev/blog/posts/esp32-rust/) I've been quietly working on building the humble beginnings of an ecosystem around the esp32 for Rust.
+Since my [last post](https://mabez.dev/blog/posts/esp32-rust/) I've been quietly working on building the humble beginnings of an ecosystem around the ESP32 for Rust.

-## Summary

 The short version of this post is as follows:

 * [This PR](https://github.com/MabezDev/xtensa-rust-quickstart/pull/4) means the quickstart repo can now flash and run code without a debugger!
 Simply using the `flash` or `flash_release` scripts will flash your code and begin running your code
 * [idf2svd](https://github.com/MabezDev/idf2svd) has been created which uses the documentation from `esp-idf` to generate svd files fit for consumption by [svd2rust](https://github.com/rust-embedded/svd2rust)